June 25, 2018 – Dr. Edward Gonzalez-Tennant Speaks on NPR’s Here & Now

 February 13, 2011 – Virtual Rosewood in St. Petersburg Times

 The St. Pete Times recently ran a story by Jon Wilson, writer and researcher with the Florida Humanities Council’s quarterly magazine Forum.
-This excellent article was featured on the front page of the Perspective Section and ran across two pages.
-This one article brought more than 500 visitors to the site, and 400+ spent more than twenty minutes watching the digital documentary.
+His article was featured on the front page of the Perspectives Section.
 You can view a scanned version of the article here.

 January 7, 2011 – Virtual Rosewood Story in Chiefland Citizen

-Mark Scohier of the Chiefland Citizen wrote a wonderful and very complementary story of the Virtual Rosewood Research Project in early January.
+Mark Scohier of the Chiefland Citizen recently discussed the Virtual Rosewood Research Project in early January.
 The article was reprinted a few days later in the Cedar Key Beacon as well.
-Thank you so much Mark for a great story and all the wonderful attention it has brought to the project.
+Thanks to Mark for the coverage and attention it has brought to the project.
 You can read the full text of the story here.

 October 7, 2010 – Rosewood Historical Marker Vandalized (again)

 The Rosewood historical marker was dedicated in 2004 (click for text), and has been repeatedly vandalized ever since.
 This typically takes the form of unknown persons wrapping a chain around the sign or its support post and violently dragging the sign away.
 The sign is typically recovered within a few weeks in one of the many swampy areas surrounding Rosewood.
-The marker was once again vandalized by unknown persons in late September or early October, 2010.
-I learned about this from a descendant who visited the area recently, and I documented the area the morning of October 7, 2010.
+The marker was once again vandalized by unknown persons in October, 2010.
+Dr. Edward Gonzalez-Tennant learned about this from an area resident, and documented the area the morning of October 7, 2010.